All-Positive Dog Training Classes are a Scam

 In laymen's terms, marker training is a way to bridge the gap in time between the instant my dog does the right thing and the time it takes me to deliver a reward.

-Once trainers grasp the concept of reward-based training and develop perfect timing, their dogs become problem solvers and they love the work because they understand the communication system.
+Once trainers grasp the concept of reward-based training and develop perfect timing, their dogs become problem solvers, and they love the work because they understand the communication system.
+We call this an active dog because they actively love learning and training.
+They often prompt their handler to play or start training because they love it so much.

 We Are Not All-Positive Dog Trainers

-Training dogs with the reward-based methods is hthe best way to train a dog.
+Training dogs with the reward-based methods is the best way to start training a dog.
 But this work must be balanced by introducing corrections into every advanced training program.

-Thirty-five or 40 years ago, we used to call this the "PROOFING" stage.
+35 or 40 years ago, we used to call this the "PROOFING" stage.
 That simply meant that the dog needed to learn to comply under distractions.
 In the proofing stage, we gradually increased levels of distractions to a behavior that we 110% knew the dog understood.
 When it failed to comply, it got a correction that fit its temperament and the situation we put the dog in.
-The goal being to get a behavior change that resulted in compliance.
+The goal of the correction being to get a behavior change that resulted in compliance.

 All-positive dog trainers believe that dogs never get a correction for anything.
-That only works in sterile environments.
+That philosophy only works in sterile, non-distracting environments.

 To get 100% reliability on recalls under every conceivable distraction requires a dog to go through a correction phase of training.